 Customer profiles, personas, and the “ideal client”.
 If you’ve been around marketing speak, you’ve likely heard these terms countless times before.
 If you haven’t, you’re probably wondering why they’re important.

-Small businesses that don’t define their customers’ risk marketing to nondescript audiences, which can waste time, resources, and money.
-Now, you might be thinking, “my customers are anyone who has a backyard”, which may be true, but if that is the case, you can still refine your marketing efforts.
+Small businesses that don’t define their customers risk marketing to nondescript audiences, which can waste time, resources, and money.
+Now, you might be thinking, “my customers are anyone who has a backyard”, which may be true, but if that is the case, you can still refine your lawn care marketing tactics.

 The digital age affords marketers the privilege of targeting precise groups of customers, or what we call audience segments.
 For example, you can advertise to people according to their interests, age, location, and online preferences.